brandtkeller/toolchain-template/README.md

 ## Limitations
 I started this project using the Flux CLI but have since migrated away from needing to use it and have worked towards creating all artifacts for the process from scratch.
 This is to add to my learning process but also make the repository portable without the need of the CLI.

+Once the repository has been instatiated on a git server, each `<project>-sync.yaml` in each directory needs to be created on the cluster with `kubectl create -f <project>-sync.yaml`.

 ## Tooling / Dependencies
 - Istio
 - Fluxv2